laravel/docs/valet.md

 #### `~/.config/valet/Nginx/`

 This directory contains all of Valet's Nginx site configurations.
-These files are rebuilt when running the `install`, `secure`, and `tld` commands.
+These files are rebuilt when running the `install` and `secure` commands.

 #### `~/.config/valet/Sites/`